 If you're interested in breeding zebra finches, first make sure you have the time and means to care for the birds.
 If you don't plan to keep the offspring, secure homes for the baby birds prior to breeding.
 Irresponsible breeding has left many animals homeless in shelters and rescues.

 Any zebra finches that you intend to breed should be at least 1 year old and free from any physical abnormalities.
-Prior to breeding, have a veterinarian check your finches to make sure they are in good overall health.
+Prior to breeding, have a veterinarian check your finches to make sure they are in good overall health and discuss the realities of breeding with them.

 Nutrition is also an important factor to nail down prior to allowing your birds to breed.
 This ensures that they are as healthy as possible.
 Zebra finches generally do well with a staple diet of high-quality finch seed and pellets.